arpansahu/arpansahu_dot_me/Readme.md

 and add your GitHub credentials from there

-* Add a .env file to you project using following command
+* Add a .env file to you project using following command (This step is no more required stage('Dependencies'))

     ```
     sudo vi  /var/lib/jenkins/workspace/arpansahu_dot_me/.env